 Healthy Vandal Pledge

 A longstanding tradition is that Vandals take care of Vandals and we all do our best to look out for the Vandal family.
-These simple precautions go a long way in reducing the impact of coronavirus on our campuses and in our communities.
-With everyone engaging in these small actions, we can continue to participate in our vibrant campus culture where we are able to learn, live and grow.
+The following simple precautions go a long way in reducing the impact of coronavirus on our campuses and in our communities.
+With everyone doing these small actions, we can continue to participate in our vibrant campus culture where we are able to learn, live, and grow.
 Together, we are healthy Vandals.

 By signing the Healthy Vandal Pledge I acknowledge that I am familiar with the university’s protocols set forth below:

 I will conduct daily symptom monitoring before reporting to work or class.
 The CDC provides an updated list of known symptoms.
 At this time, known symptoms include, but are not limited to, the following:

 - New loss of taste or smell

 I will stay home if I experience any of these symptoms and they cannot be attributed to a non-infectious health condition, regardless of how mild.
 I will call my medical provider or my local Idaho Public Health District for assessment of symptoms and possible COVID-19 testing.

 Additionally, I will isolate for the if I test positive with COVID-19 and quarantine if I am exposed to someone with COVID-19 for the required amount of time according to the most current CDC guidelines or specific medical guidance.

 Students: I understand that if I live on-campus I should file a VandalCARE report if I test positive or am exposed to someone with COVID-19 and that quarantine and isolation options will be shared with me depending on my living unit.
 If I live in my own residence off campus, I understand I should also file a VandalCARE report and will need to quarantine or isolate in my own space and work with instructors to complete required coursework and classroom activities.